 Hiring new employees can be tricky.
 Do you trust your gut when hiring?
 What about references, do you check them?
-Is there anything specific you should ask in an interview to avoid hiring someone who’s not a good fit for your company?
+Is there anything specific you should ask in an interview to avoid hiring someone who’s not good.

 Even seasoned HR professionals have trouble with these things occasionally.
 We know that finding and keeping great employees is one of the most important challenges facing businesses today.